 Climate of the city

-The climate in Basel is characterized by mild air temperatures and sunny weather with an annually average temperature of 11.5˚C. Warm and humid air masses from the Mediterranean reach Basel via the Burgundian Gate between the Vosges and Jura mountains.
+The climate in Basel is characterised by mild air temperatures and sunny weather with an annually average temperature of 11.5˚C. Warm and humid air masses from the Mediterranean reach Basel via the Burgundian Gate between the Vosges and Jura mountains.
 Shielded by mountain ranges to the south and southwest, there is less rainfall in Basel compared with the surrounding area.
 Annual precipitation is in the order of 842mm, with about half the amount falling between May and August as convective precipitation.
-The winter months December to February are usually characterized by mild temperatures compared to other parts of Switzerland.
+The winter months December to February are usually characterised by mild temperatures compared to other parts of Switzerland.
 The nighttime air temperatures fall only slightly below freezing point with an average of -1.5˚C. During the winter months, Basel experiences an average of four snow days.
 With temperatures increasing towards summer, the amount of convective precipitation and frequency of thunderstorms increases.
 In Basel, on average 52 summer days (Tmax > 25 °C) are recorded.
 The daytime temperature in the summer months June to August can reach above 35°C. During heat waves tropical nights (Tmin at night > 20 °C) can occur in Basel.
 The daily air temperature amplitude is especially large in autumn, with warm temperatures during noon and cold temperatures at night.
 In autumn and winter, fog typically lasts longer in the Rhine valley than in Basel.
 Fog in Basel is frequently cleared in the early morning hours by the “Möhlin-Jet”, a local south-easterly wind system where air gets funneled by the Rhine valley topography east of Basel.

 Topography of the city and land surfaces